Sitemap

 Enter PowerShell:

-• Type "powershell" in the command prompt window (or open the PowerShell ISE)
+• Type "PowerShell" in the command prompt window (or open the PowerShell ISE)

 cmd powershell

-Step 1.
-Create a Certificate Authority (CA) by running the following command (or copy paste the following script and hit enter).
+Run the following command in PowerShell (or copy paste the following script and hit enter).

 $rootCA = New-SelfSignedCertificate -Subject "CN=MyRootCA,O=My Company, Inc,OU=https://MyWebsite.com" `